1005 N. Marion St.

 • Failing to stop and as required under the laws of this state in the event of a motor vehicle crash resulting in the death or personal injury or another; or

-Although less common, the Florida Habitual Traffic Offender (HTO) suspension or revocation can also occur if the driver has fifteen moving violation convictions for which points may be assessed within a five year period.
+Although less common, the Florida Habitual Traffic Offender (HTO) suspension or revocation can also occur if the driver has fifteen moving violation convictions for which points may be assessed within a five-year period.

 Typical Habitual Traffic Offender Case – Does this Sound Familiar?

-An individual is arrested for driving while license suspended (DWLS) without knowledge (which is a civil infraction) in 2007 in Bartow, Polk County, and pays the ticket.
-In 2008 in Dade City, Pasco County, the individual is again arrested for driving while the license is suspended, but this time the offense is “with knowledge,” which is a criminal offense.
+An individual is cited for driving while license suspended (DWLS) without knowledge, a civil infraction, in 2022 in Bartow, Polk County.
+The person pays for the ticket without going to court which is counted as a “conviction.”
+In 2023, in Dade City, Pasco County, the individual is again arrested for driving while the license is suspended, but this time, the offense is “driving while license suspended with knowledge,” a criminal offense.
+The person goes to court on this citation, and the court “withholds adjudication.”
+In 2024, the individual is arrested for DWLS with knowledge, this time in Clearwater, Pinellas County.

 This result is much better than having a felony criminal record, incarceration or felony probation, and a five (5) year HTO suspension.